-The Council may, upon application and on an ad hoc basis, grant a rebate to the owner of a private estate serviced by that owner in consideration of his contribution to the infrastructure in the municipality and the financial benefit the municipality will derive from such development.
+The Council may, upon application and on an ad hoc basis, grant a rebate to the owner or developer of a private estate serviced by that owner or developer in consideration of his or its contribution to the infrastructure in the municipality and the financial benefit the municipality will derive from such development.

-For purposes of this subparagraph "privately owned estates serviced by the owner" shall mean single properties situated in an area not ordinarily serviced by the municipality and divided through subdivision or township establishment into 10 (ten) or more full title stands and/ or sectional units and where all rates related services inclusive of installation and maintenance of streets, roads, sidewalks, lighting, storm water drainage facilities, parks and recreational facilities are installed at the full cost of the developer and maintained and rendered by the residents of such estate.
+For purposes of this subparagraph "privately owned estates serviced by the owner" shall mean single properties situated in an area not ordinarily serviced by the municipality and divided through subdivision or township establishment into 10 (ten) or more full title stands and/ or sectional units and where all rates related services inclusive of installation and maintenance of streets, roads, sidewalks, lighting, storm water drainage facilities, parks and recreational facilities are installed at the full cost of the owner or developer concerned and maintained and rendered by either the residents of such estate either invididually or in conjunction with the developer or owner concerned or through a duly established Home Owners' Association.